ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 ## Usage
 This app required the installed and running web adapter or socket-io adapter and installed vis adapter.
 If web server is activated, so internal socket-io interface must be activated.
-In vis some project should exists, e.g. "main".
+In vis some project should exist, e.g. "main".

-The ports and the ioBroker server must be reachable from mobile phone.
+The ports and the ioBroker server must be reachable from the mobile phone.

 Install app via [App Store](https://play.google.com/store/apps/details?id=net.iobroker.vis&hl=en).
 After starting the app for the first time the settings dialog should be opened automatically.
 To start work with an app see settings.